Table of Contents

 The Sacred Money Archetypes®

 This was thought up by Kendall Summerhawk a business coach for women who then allows others to use her work to coach others with a paid-license.
-I’m learning to be a coach, and I’m so excited that I get to share this awesome-ness with you too!
+I’m a fully qualified sacred money archetypes coach now, and I’m so excited that I get to share this awesome-ness with you too!

 The types include: